Is Turkey getting back into the Middle East mediation game after the Davos detour it took a few weeks ago? As the Los Angeles Times

 Babacan was expected to meet with his Iranian counterpart, Manouchehr Mottaki, in addition to other Iranian leaders in Tehran.
 Talks are expected to gain momentum when President Abdullah Gül visits Tehran today to attend a summit of the Economic Cooperation Organization (ECO).
 Turkish sources have confirmed that Gül will also meet with Iran's spiritual leader, Ayatollah Ali Khamenei, and President Mahmoud Ahmadinejad while in Tehran.

-But a report by the Jamestown Foundation, a Washington-based think tank, asks if Teheran – no slouch when it comes to diplomacy – is really interested in having Turkey serve as a meditator for any possible opening with the U.S.:
+report by the Jamestown Foundation, a Washington-based think tank, asks if Teheran – no slouch when it comes to diplomacy – is really interested in having Turkey serve as a meditator for any possible opening with the U.S.:

 ….requesting Turkish mediation would harm Iran's self-proclaimed role of being a regional power.
 If Turkey successfully convinced Iran and the United States to begin negotiations, it would make Ankara and Tehran competitors for the role of regional power.
 Such a peace agreement would make Turkey appear as an absolute regional power while Iran would seem to be jumping on the Turkish bandwagon.
 For this reason, Iran would not want Turkey to be the peace broker and the policy maker of the region, however necessary it might be.
 Tehran would want direct talks with the United States only if it would clearly serve Iran's national interests.
 If direct negotiations with the U.S. should ever take place, however, Iran might want Turkey to be "the plumber"; whenever the diplomatic "pipes" became clogged, Turkey could be there silently waiting to reopen the blocked channel but not to act as mediator.